vickky9ice/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Task13 - Write a script that prints a number with two decimal places, followed by a new line.
 Write a script that converts a number from base 10 to base 16, The number in base 10 is stored in the environment variable DECIMAL
 Write a script that encodes and decodes text using the rot13 encryption.
 Assume ASCII.
+Task16 - a script that prints every other line from the input, starting with the first line